 y - stage this hunk n - do not stage this hunk q - quit; do not stage this hunk or any of the remaining ones a - stage this hunk and all later hunks in the file d - do not stage this hunk or any of the later hunks in the file g - select a hunk to go to / - search for a hunk matching the given regex j - leave this hunk undecided, see next undecided hunk J - leave this hunk undecided, see next hunk k - leave this hunk undecided, see previous undecided hunk K - leave this hunk undecided, see previous hunk s - split the current hunk into smaller hunks e - manually edit the current hunk ? - print help

-If you ‘ve been searching for help for “git stash changes” hopefully this post will have helped you understand it better.
+If you’ve been searching for help for “git stash changes” hopefully this post will have helped you understand it better, and has answered the question ‘What is git stash?’.